OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ## Summary

-This section describes how to test the robots.txt file for information leakage of the web application's directory or folder path(s).
-Furthermore, the list of directories that are to be avoided by Spiders, Robots, or Crawlers can also be created as a dependency for [Map execution paths through application](07-Map_Execution_Paths_Through_Application.md)
+This section describes how to test various metadata files for information leakage of the web application's path(s), or functionality.
+Furthermore, the list of directories that are to be avoided by Spiders, Robots, or Crawlers can also be created as a dependency for [Map execution paths through application](07-Map_Execution_Paths_Through_Application.md).
+Other information may also be collected to identify attack surface, technology details, or for use in social engineering engagement.

 ## Test Objectives

-1. Information leakage of the web application's directory or folder path(s).
+1. Information leakage of the web application's path(s) or functionality.
 2. Create the list of directories that are to be avoided by Spiders, Robots, or Crawlers.
+3. Identify other information which may benefit testers or attackers.

 ## How to Test

 Note: Any of the actions performed below with `wget` could also be done with `curl`.
 Many Dynamic Application Security Testing (DAST) tools such as ZAP and Burp Suite include checks or parsing for these resources as part of their spider/crawler functionality.
 They can also be identified using various [Google Dorks](https://en.wikipedia.org/wiki/Google_hacking) or leveraging advanced search features such as `inurl:`.

-### robots.txt
+### Robots

 Web Spiders, Robots, or Crawlers retrieve a web page and then recursively traverse hyperlinks to retrieve further web content.
 Their accepted behavior is specified by the [Robots Exclusion Protocol](https://www.robotstxt.org) of the [robots.txt](https://www.robotstxt.org/) file in the web root directory.